How to Setup FreePBX Server on Azure/AWS/GCP (FreePBX Hosting)

 You should see the following message, if it has been successful:

-Next we need to install Postfix, so we can configure your email alerts:
+Next we need to install Postfix, so we can configure your email alerts.
+First we need to remove any apt locks, before we can install any packages.
+Run the following commands under the root account.

 Once the above has been configured, you are now ready to login.
-Get the IP address of your VM and paste into your browser and you should see the following.
+Get the IP address of your VM (use http instead of https if it fails to load the login page) and paste into your browser and you should see the following.
 Setup a new admin account to login:

 Once you have logged in, perform the following steps: